 Anterior Cervical Corpectomy

 This operation is performed in conjunction with the anterior cervical disectomy.
 The corpectomy is often done for multi-level cervical stenosis with spinal cord compression caused by bone spur formations.
 In this procedure, the neurosurgeon removes a part of the vertebral body to relieve pressure on the spinal cord.
 One or more vertebral bodies may be removed including the adjoining discs.
 The incision is generally larger.
 The space between the vertebrae is filled using a small piece of bone through spinal fusion.
 Because more bone is removed, the recovery process for the fusion to heal and the neck to become stable is generally longer than with anterior cervical discectomy.
-Your surgeon may select to use a metal plate that is screwed into the front of the vertebra to help the healing process.
+Your surgeon may elect to use a metal plate that is screwed into the front of the vertebra to help the healing process.